3mdeb/96boards-docs-wiki/LatestSnapshots.md

 GPIO3-1 | Link 5-6 | closed

 Now connect power supply jack to your HiKey again.

-Check that the HiKey board is detected by your Linux PC:<br/>
+Check that the HiKey board is detected by your Linux PC

 You should see the ID of the HiKey board returned
 ```
 $ sudo fastboot devices